and-rs/and-rs/README.md

 ## · Juan Andres ·

+> [!NOTE]
-Currently I'm a Data Engineer @ LogicSource.
+> Currently I'm a Data Engineer @ LogicSource.
 Although I'd like to work at a startup, hit me up if you know of or have any opportunities open.

 I am a self-taught developer interested in front-end, back-end and infrastucture.
 I believe in designing things with passion to solve problems correctly with usability and aesthetics in mind.
 Sometimes I tinker with lua and neovim, use python for data exploration and create bash scripts to automate workflows.
 C1 English and Native Spanish